devjayantmalik/devjayantmalik.github.io/btech/algorithms/README.md

 The result tells us clearly, what exactly is the problem with our code, the problem is we are hitting _inside right_ block each time, and it is also right.

-So, the solution would be remove the last else block and everything will work as expected.
+So, the solution would be remove the last else block and add the continue block and everything will work as expected.

 Here is the final code with removed commments